How FP&A Technology Can Provide Certainty in Uncertain Times

 “Our model for delivery will be much more remote.
 Customers will continue to be remote.
 The supply chain will certainly be different.
 I’ve got customers that had channels where they sold directly to restaurants and now they have channels to sell directly to grocery stores because that dynamic is completely changed,” Brad says.

-What is universal is a need for smart FP&A technology to help businesses assess their situations.
+What is universal is a need for smart FP&A software to help financial planning and analysis teams assess their situations.
 Companies that used to run strategy scenarios around a 15% decline in sales must now game plan for months of almost no sales.
-Doing that effectively means creating a road map for a road that never existed before.
+Doing that effectively means creating an FP&A roadmap for a road that never existed before.

 According to Brad, his customers are looking to pull this off through partnerships.